 When ElectricAccelerator replicates a ClearCase view on an agent, it appears as a generic file system- ClearCase commands that run as part of a build will not work on the host, even if ClearCase is installed on that machine.
 The Electric File System masks ClearCase's VOB mounts.
 If your build runs ClearCase commands, these commands must be runlocal steps.
-For additional information, see Managing Temporary Files.
+For additional information, see Running a Local Job on the Make Machine.

 When replicates a ClearCase view on an agent, it appears as a generic file system-ClearCase commands that run as part of a build will not work on the host, even if ClearCase is installed on that machine.
 The Electric File System masks ClearCase's VOB mounts.
 If your build runs ClearCase commands, these commands must be runlocal steps.
-For additional information, see Managing Temporary Files.
+For additional information, see Running a Local Job on the Make Machine.